VU-BEAM-Lab/ADMIRE/README.md

 max_iterations = 1E5;         % Maximum number of cyclic coordinate descent iterations to perform (convergence criterion) tolerance = 10;                   % Maximum coefficient change tolerance for cyclic coordinate descent (convergence criterion)
 ```

+Note that the GPU implementation of ADMIRE assumes that the first depth sample after accounting for t0 corresponds to a depth of 0.
+Therefore, it is recommended to leave ```P.startDepth = 0```.
+In addition, notice that the number of beams to acquire for each frame is automatically calculated based off of the number of transmit elements that are used.
+This is due to the fact that this script assumes a walked aperture scan.
+For example, when ```P.numTX = 65```, the first transmit will use the first 65 elements on the C5-2 transducer array.
+Then, the second transmit will use 65 elements as well, but the specific elements that are used are elements 2-66 on the transducer array.
+Essentially, with each subsequent transmit, the active aperture shifts over by one element.
+Now, aside from these parameters, ```alpha```, ```lambda_scaling_factor```, ```max_iterations```, and ```tolerance``` are also shown, which are parameters that are used for ADMIRE.
+The values shown are the default values that are used when the Verasonics sequence is started.
+However, they can be changed during real-time imaging using the Verasonics GUI controls.

 ## License
 Copyright 2020 Christopher Khan (christopher.m.khan@vanderbilt.edu)